LittleEngineerTT/NIDS/dos_scan/README.md

 # NidsDOS - SYN FLOOD Detection and Blocking

-This project provides mechanism for detecting **SYN flood attack and blocling malicious IP**.
+This project provides mechanism for detecting **application layer DOS, then blocling malicious IP**.
 It also provides the attacker's script.

-## Launch project

-When you're done with prerequisites, you should be able to start running the project.
+### Execute layer 7 DOS attack
+- Go outside the container
+- Then, go inside the /app/dos_scan directory
-Simply run `sudo python3 SynAtk.py`.
+- Execute `sudo python3 SynAtk.py`